cdaein/search-archive-zsh/README.md

 ## How to use

 - Run `./search-archive.sh <search dir> <search pattern>`
-  - For example, to search for p5 keyword in the `./sketches` directory, `./search-archive.sh ./sketches p5`
+  - For example, to search for `p5` keyword in the `./sketches` directory:
+    - `./search-archive.sh ./sketches p5`
   - If it says no permission, update the execute permission: `chmod +x search-archive.sh`
 - If there are any matches, you are presented with interactive screen provided by `fzf`.
   - Navigate with arrow keys.